LIFETIME DEAL — LIMITED TIME

 What is a Dumb It Down Generator?

-For instance, if you provided a technical article about brain surgery, the generator would rephrase it to make it comprehensible for someone with no medical background.
+For example, if you drop in a technical article about brain surgery, the generator should rephrase it into something a non-medical reader can understand—without turning it into total fluff.

 How Does a Dumb It Down Generator Work?